veremchukivan/arbius/README.md

-# **ARBIUS – Fire at Night**
+# **ARBIUS - Fire by Night***.
-*Game Design Document - EN*
+*Game development document - EN*.

-This repository contains the implementation of the project for the course **Object Technologies** – the game **Arbius – Fire at Night**.
-In the game, the player controls a hero who must survive on an uninhabited island, fight the cold and other dangers, collect firewood to light a fire and overcome obstacles.
-The game combines elements of strategic planning, dynamic events and retro-atmospheric graphics.
+This repository contains the implementation of the project from the course **Object Technologies** - the game **Arbius - Fire at Night**.
+In the game, the player controls a hero who must survive on a desert island, fight the cold and other dangers, collect firewood to make a fire and overcome obstacles.
+The game combines elements of strategic planning, dynamic events and retro atmospheric graphics.

-**Author**: *Ivan Veremchuk*
+**Author**: *Ivan Veremchuk

-**Project Theme**: Dark and Light
+**Project theme: Darkness and Light.

 ---

-## **1. Introduction**
+## **1. Introduction.

-### **1.1 Idea and Inspiration**
+**1.1 Idea and inspiration**.

-**Arbius – Fire at Night** was created as a final project for the subject Object Technologies.
-The main idea is to survive in a night, gloomy world, where the cold and harsh environment force the hero to constantly move forward, collecting limited resources to maintain the fire.
+**The Arbius - Fire at Night project was created as a final project in the subject of Object Technologies.
+The main idea is to survive in a nighttime, gloomy world where the cold and harsh environment force the hero to constantly move forward, gathering limited resources to keep the fire burning.
 Inspired by classic works of darkness and light, as well as indie games where atmosphere and precise interaction with the environment are key aspects.

-### **1.2 Game Overview**
+### 1.2 Game Overview**.

-The player has the following tasks:
+The player is faced with the following tasks:
-- **Survive the Night**: Survive a long, cold night.
+- **Survive the night**: Survive a long, cold night.
-- **Gather Resources**: Collect logs to light a campfire.
-The amount of available firewood gradually decreases with each subsequent level, creating an additional challenge.
+- **Collect resources**: Collect logs to make a fire.
+The amount of firewood available gradually decreases with each successive level, creating an additional challenge.
-- **Fight the Cold**: The cold increases throughout the level, so the hero must light a campfire in time or seek out areas of light to prevent freezing.
+- **Fight the Cold**: The cold intensifies throughout the level, so the hero must light the fire in time or look for bright places to stay warm.
-- **Dynamic Events**: Storms and other random events change the game conditions, affecting the speed at which the hero freezes and the reduction of the campfire.
+- **Dynamic events**: Storms and other random events change the conditions of the game, affecting the speed of freezing of the hero and the reduction of the fire.
-- **Swamp Mechanic**: When the hero enters a swamp, his speed decreases significantly, making movement difficult and requiring careful route planning.
+- **Swamp mechanics**: When the hero enters the swamp, his speed is significantly reduced, making it difficult to move and requiring careful route planning.

-### **1.3 Vývojový softvér**
+### 1.3 Voice Software**.
-- **Pygame-CE**: zvolený programovací jazyk.
+- **Pygame-CE**: free software language.
-- **PyCharm 2024.1**: vybrané IDE.
+- **PyCharm 2024.1**: IDE released.
-- **Tiled 1.10.2**: grafický nástroj na vytváranie levelov.
+- **Tiled 1.10.2**: graphical level designer for displaying levels.
-- **Itch.io**: zdroj grafických assetov a zvukov do hry.
+- **Itch.io**: converting graphic assets and sounds to UAH.

 ---
-## **2. Concept**
+## **2. Concept**.

 ### **2.1 Gameplay Overview**